stepleton/lisa-fig68k/README.md

 There are additional variations from canonical fig-Forth introduced by Kenneth Mantei (the interpreter's original author) and Nooy et al. (the people who transcribed Mantei's code it into Motorola-syntax assembly).
-Refer to [the documentation supplied with the original interpreter](original/F68K.txt) for more details.
+Refer to [the documentation supplied with the original interpreter]( original_fig68k_distribution/F68K.TXT) for more details.

 ## User interface notes